JayenKerai/RabbitSimulator2020/README.md

 * Other sub-team didn't include entire sub-team on tasks

 ## Sprint 14 (13.45 - 15.00, 29 Jan 2020)
-* Reformating the code in-order to merge the two parts of the projects
+* Reformatting the code in-order to merge the two parts of the projects
 * Make everything work within a text file instead of a rabbit object
 ### Successes
 * Implemented file for storing dead rabbits
-* Succesfully got environement for incrementing time to work with the new program
+* Successfully got environment for incrementing time to work with the new program
 * Implemented a file cleaner
 * Getters created for number of rabbits (for each gender) and number of dead rabbits
 ### Improvement